 The Arts Scene

-Santa Fe proudly boasts the third-largest art market in the country.
-With more than 250 art galleries, the city is an art aficionado’s dream.
+Living in Santa Fe is an art aficionado’s dream.
+The city has more than 250 art galleries and proudly boasts the third-largest art market in the country.
 But sheer volume is not the only impressive thing about Santa Fe’s art scene — the way it showcases the city’s history and personality is admirable.

 You can witness how Santa Fe’s landscape inspired one of the 20th century’s greatest artists by taking in her work at the Georgia O’Keeffe Museum.